-“In order for lip balm to effective, it should have four qualities,” says David Arbuthnot, founder of the clean skincare brand Context.
-“First, it should be able to heal any damage that has occurred to the lips.
-Second, it should be able to soothe lips.
-Third, a lip balm should be able to effectively soften your lips.
-Lastly, an excellent lip balm should also be able to protect your lips from free radical damage.”
+“In order for lip balm to be effective, it should have four qualities,” says David Arbuthnot, founder of the clean skincare brand Context.
+First, it should be able to heal any lip damage, like chapped skin.
+Secondly, it should soothe lips.
+Third, a lip balm should effectively soften your lips.
+Lastly, an excellent lip balm should protect your lips from free radical damage.

 “As a starting point, some ingredients do naturally hydrate better than others,” says Ann-Marie Ronlund Jensen, Brand Manager of Denmark-based brand NUORI.
-“But it really depends on the ratio of each ingredient in the formula and how the different ingredients are combined and work together.
-For example, most people are familiar with vitamin E and the fact that this ingredient is an effective antioxidant.
-However, this vitamin is also excellent at aiding the penetration and retention of other beneficial ingredients in the skin.
-It, so to speak, boosts the hydrating benefits of other ingredients.”
+It really depends on the ratio of each ingredient in the formula and how the different ingredients are combined and work together, says Jensen.
+For example, Vitamin E is a super effective antioxidant, but it’s also great at aiding the penetration and retention of other beneficial ingredients in the lips.
+“It, so to speak, boosts the hydrating benefits of other ingredients,” says Jensen.

-Nature’s wonder: “The molecular structure of lanolin naturally most closely resembles your skin lipids than any other ingredient (natural or synthetic) making it the most compatible ingredient to use on your skin,” says Kirsten Carriol, Founder of lanolin-based balm company Lano.
-“Also, it’s semi-occlusive, which means it is a brilliant and breathable barrier that lets lips hydrate from within.
-I call it nature’s wonder moisturizer!
-Lanolin is the best because it mimics human oils so perfectly.”
+Pros: It’s one of nature’s great wonders.
+“The molecular structure of lanolin naturally most closely resembles your skin lipids than any other ingredient (natural or synthetic), making it the most compatible ingredient to use on your skin,” says Kirsten Carriol, founder of lanolin-based Lano.
+It’s also semi-occlusive, meaning it’s a brilliant and breathable barrier that lets lips hydrate from within.
+“I call it nature’s wonder moisturizer,” says Carriol.
+“Lanolin is the best because it mimics human oils so perfectly.”

 Petroleum jelly, commonly known by the most popular brand name Vaseline, was originally found coating the bottom of oil rigs in the mid-1800s.
 It’s composed mainly of mineral oils and paraffin wax, a chemical preservative.

-Bees are so crazy talented.
 Beeswax is created by special worker bees that secrete wax from their abdomens.
 They use the wax to construct combs, which they raise their young in and store pollen and honey.
 It’s beneficial for moisturizing because of the naturally occurring fatty acids.

 Coconut oil is made from the fruit of coconut palm trees, either through fresh coconut meat or dried and cooked meat.

-“Coconut oil is the ultimate multitasker,” says Kiana Cabell, Kopari co-founder and creative director.
-“It’s naturally rich in vitamins and minerals, it’s antimicrobial and locks in moisture.”
-It is rich in essential fatty acids and other nutrients, making it an intense treatment that moisturizes and heals dry, cracked lips.
-It’s also a well known anti-inflammatory ingredient.
+Pros: “Coconut oil is the ultimate multitasker,” says Kiana Cabell, Kopari co-founder and creative director.
+It’s naturally rich in vitamins, minerals, and essential fatty acids, making it an intense treatment that moisturizes and heals dry, cracked lips.

-It can be so thick for some skin types that it can block pores and cause acne.
+Cons: It can be so thick for some skin types that it can block pores and cause acne.

-This vitamin-rich oil is made from the seed of the jojoba (pronounced ho-ho-bah) plant, which is found primarily in the the Southwest US and Mexico.
+This vitamin-rich oil is made from the seed of the jojoba (pronounced ho-ho-bah) plant, which is found primarily in the Southwest US and Mexico.
 Although we all call it an oil, it’s actually a plant wax.